VACCINATION CRISIS — SCIENCE vs BELIEF (part 1 of 4)

 Having a public health campaign with excellent, well-respected champions from the community that can disseminate vaccination facts and squash myths might solve a few problems.

-According to Juravin, the force will not replace the power of public knowledge and personal autonomy.
-It is crucial for people to know that many children are unable to be vaccinated and will always be at risks, such as children with immune problems or cancer.
+According to Juravin, force will not replace the power of public knowledge and personal autonomy.
+It is crucial for people to know that many children are unable to be vaccinated and will always be at risk, such as children with immune problems or cancer.
 Of course, these children want a normal life too, to go to school, to the movies, and to parties.
 The choice to avoid vaccinations does put these kids at risk of getting sick or worse.

 The ongoing spate of measles outbreaks in the United States has shown that many parents remain convinced, despite overwhelming evidence to the contrary, that vaccines are unsafe.